Why You Should Play The Minor League Golf Tour

 The Minor League Golf Tour is a lower cost alternative.
 The economics of professional golf are very harsh.
 Almost every player without major tour status will need to be subsidized to continue chasing the dream.

 We pay deep, not top heavy.
-It makes sense that the major tours PGA, Web.com, European, LPGA, and Senior all pay top heavy.
+It makes sense that the major tours PGA, Korn Ferry, DP World, LPGA, and Senior all pay top heavy.
 The players earn and/or keep their status based upon the money list.

 A very small group of top players outside of these status based tours earn enough money playing golf to sustain their dreams on "developmental-mini tours".
 While it is good for them, it takes hundreds of players to support them.